 - Start by rolling out your pie crust as you would normally.
-Take a pizza slicer or a knife and slice it into 1″ wide strips.
-Arrange the strips vertically over the top of the pie, leaving the edges hanging over slightly.
+Take a pastry wheel or a pizza slicer and slice it into 1″ wide strips.
+Arrange the strips in one direction over the top of the pie, leaving the edges hanging over slightly.

-- Fold every other strip back towards you and add a strip going vertically underneath them.
-Fold the strips over the newly added vertical strip and back across the pie.
+- Fold every other strip back towards you and add a strip going in the opposite direction underneath them.
+Fold the strips over the newly added strip and back across the pie.

-- Now pull the other strips back toward you and add another vertical strip.
+- Now pull the other strips back toward you and add another strip.